 Google employs what is known as semantic search to improve the accuracy of understanding a searcher’s intent.
 This has given Google the ability to not only examine keywords but also understand keyword context.

-On the other hand, Bing struggles to contextualize keywords and their Webmaster Guidelines advise using precise, targeted keywords whenever possible.
+On the other hand, Bing struggles to contextualize keywords and its Webmaster Guidelines advise using precise, targeted keywords whenever possible.
 This suggests that you may find that you rank higher in Bing SERPs when you use straightforward keywords that exactly match the terms you’re targeting in Bing’s search results.

 When it comes to backlinks, Google always prefers quality over quantity.
-Fewer high-quality links are worth significantly more than hundreds of spammy, low-quality links.
+Fewer high-quality links are worth significantly more than hundreds of spammy, poor-quality links.
 Google ranks websites with authoritative backlinks and high-quality content.
 To Google, these indicators prove that your site is a trustworthy and quality resource, worthy of citation.

 Bing also values high-quality links, but the way they judge quality is a little different from Google.
 Bing places a lot of emphasis on domain age.
 If you earn links from well-established domains that have existed for quite some time, you’re likely to rank high on Bing.